Relais Villa Giulia in Fano

-A project to enlarge the villa built by the architect Giuseppe Ferroni from Senigallia dates back to this period; considered one of the most important architects of the region.
+An enlargement project of the villa by the architect Giuseppe Ferroni of Senigallia dates back to this period; considered one of the most important architects of the region.

 The definitive structure of the Villa dates back to 1892 and was commissioned by Giulia Ferri, daughter of Count Carlo Ferri and wife of the Baron and Senator of the Kingdom Giulio de Rolland.

-Giulia, a woman of great personality and intelligence, was an intimate friend of Queen Margherita of Savoy, with whom she shared a passion for mountaineering.
+Giulia, a woman of great personality and intelligence, was a close friend of Queen Margherita of Savoy, with whom she shared a passion for mountaineering.
 Giulia de Rolland was the first woman to climb Mont Blanc.